 "Maybe they're trying to sell our children into slavery," Carter jabbed icily.

+The midpoint of their trip across Sirian space was more than a day in the past.
 Carter couldn't sleep any more.
 The long days crossing a foreign star system were boring enough without the threat of annihilation hanging over his head.
-Even if the Sirius/Sol Gate Guard were still relaying his messages to Sol — which it wasn't — it still took several minutes for any transmission he made to get to the Gate Guard, what with comm signals moving at the sluggish cosmic speed limit of 300 000 kilometers per second.
+Isolation was his constant companion on these trips, even when flying through friendly space in times of peace.
+Even if the Sirius/Sol Gate Guard were still relaying his messages to Sol — which it wasn't — it still took several minutes for any transmission he made to get to the Gate Guard, what with comm signals moving at the sluggish cosmic speed limit of c, 300 000 kilometers per second.
 And it would take the better part of an hour for the relayed signal to get from the Gate Guard to anyone he might want to talk to.
 And both delays again should his receipent decide to send a reply.
 Conversation was impossible at those speeds, let alone networked games or other interpersonal pasttimes.
 Even news and passive entertainment feeds at such distances required somebody to point one at you, which no one in the Sirius A system seemed willing to do.
 He'd seen every movie in the limo's library that was worth seeing, and couldn't stomach the idea of watching another one.

 He rounded a virtual corner, the scene painted with utter realism by the glasses, the smells of salt air and sweat on his virtual brow shunted directly to his olfactory nerves, the rocking of his ship tingling gently on his inner ear.
 He was up on the main deck now, looking out across open sea at the nearing ship.
 It was flying an old American flag bearing fifteen stars and fifteen stripes.
 Carter sighed; it was the British ships that made the most tempting targets, laden with heaps of gold and jewelry.
 These little American schooners, so far out from their home port, hardly seemed worth raiding half the time.
 But, a target was a target.
 He grabbed onto the rigging as his pirate cutter swung to cross their soon-to-be victims' path.